 What causes coarctation of the aorta?

-Why is coarctation of aorta a concern?Coarctation of the aorta causes several problems, including the following:
+Why is coarctation of the aorta a concern?Coarctation of the aorta can cause several problems, including the following:

 - The left ventricle has to work harder to try to move blood through the narrowing in the aorta.
 Eventually, the left ventricle is no longer able to handle the extra workload, and it fails to pump blood to the body efficiently.